Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Data and Methods

 Having determined the population of TSNR2 values we can now determine the performance of our pipeline in recovering known \Mgii absorbers as a function of TSNR2.
 In order to do so we consider all \FinalSample detected absorbers and recover the spectra of their nightly coadded observations.
 We then run the doublet-finder portion of our pipeline on these observations, recording whether the known \Mgii doublet can be recovered in these lower-TSNR2 spectra.
 The results of this search are displayed in Figure~\ref{CompleteGrid} --- as can be readily seen our percentage of recovered absorbers decreases with TSNR2, as anticipated.
-The percentage of recovered absorbers is also noticeably worse in the lowest redshift bin; this is because the DESI instrument has lower throughput at the blue end \citep{DESIInstrument}, which leads to noisier spectra.
+The percentage of recovered absorbers is also noticeably worse in the lowest redshift bin; this is because the DESI instrument has lower throughput at the blue end \citep{DESIInstrument}.

 We can next consider the average completeness per TSNR2 bin, averaging across redshift-space.
 By multiplying the number of quasars in each bin of TSNR2 (i.e.\ Figure \ref{QSO_pop}), by this average completeness per bin we can determine the number of quasars in each bin for which we would expect to be able to recover \Mgii absorbers.
 Summing these results across TSNR2 bins and normalizing by the total number of quasars we determine the expected completeness.
 Doing so for the results shown in Figure~\ref{CompleteGrid} we recover an expected completeness of 88.0\% for QSOs with any number of observations and 92.8\% for QSOs with at least four observations.
-Adjusting these values for implied upper limit on completeness from our visual analysis results in \S \ref{sec:VI} we instead find completeness values of 82.6\% and 87.0\% respectively.